- If your child does not attend college and has an RESP, you can transfer the funds to their RDSP, another beneficiary

 What happens to your kid’s Registered Education Savings Plan (RESP) if they decide against pursuing post-secondary education?
 It’s a good question to ask!

 When you consider that the government, through the Canada Education Savings Grant (CESG), also contributes up to a lifetime amount of $7,200 to your RESP, it is a WIN-WIN situation for you and your kid.

-Apart from the CESG, families may also qualify for additional government grants to enable them save for their kid’s future education.
-These include the additional CESG, Canada Learning Bond and other provincial educational grants.
+Apart from the CESG, families may also qualify for additional government grants to enable them to save for their kid’s future education.
+These include the A-CESG, Canada Learning Bond and other provincial educational grants.

 Funds accumulated in an RESP can be used to pay for post-secondary education undertaken by your child after they graduate from high school – including apprenticeships and full or part-time programs offered by colleges, universities, trade schools, etc.